 The high speeds and efficiencies of modern paper machines leave no time for unscheduled downtime.
 Roll-related problems can be avoided with a roll performance agreement with Valmet.
 Agreement based roll maintenance operations combines Valmet's latest roll technology and knowhow with the mill's experiences to solve roll performance challenges.
 This means more revenue, better asset management, less risk and lower life-cycle costs in your operations.
-A Valmet webinar reviewed the roll agreement concept including case studies of what mill's have achieved.
+A Valmet webinar on November 18th, 2020 reviewed the roll agreement concept including case studies of what mill's have achieved.
+The webinar can be viewed HERE.
 At this webinar, attendees learned:

 The presenters were Mikko Viljamaa, and David Williams.
 Mikko is Valmet's Director, NA Service Agreements and Davis is Roll Cover and Maintenance Technology Unit Leader.
 The webinar was recorded and may be found HERE or by clicking on the Related Links section of this article.